 Part 1 in our Commitment to being SLS and Paraben Free blog series

-You may have noticed a new ‘commitment’ icon appear on our website this week.
-It’s our commitment that all our products are free from SLS and parabens.
+One of our key commitments to our customers is that all our products are free from SLS and parabens.
 That’s in addition to our existing commitments;

 - To be free from palm oil or palm oil derivatives